 We know.
 You'd rather spend your free time careening down a mountain on skiis or a bike, banging out a brutal WOD, or exploring the next great fitness destination than sitting with your eyes closed trying to "turn off" your brain.
-But meditation—in all its forms and iterations—and mindfulness techniques can actually make you better at your athletic endeavors (click to the next slide to find out how).
+But meditation—in all its forms and iterations—and mindfulness techniques can actually make you better at your athletic endeavors.

 Beyond fitness, meditation and mindfulness practices can boost your mental well-being, ward off illnesses minor and major, and even help you sleep better.
 And that's not even the half of it.